Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

 - Once signed out, users are redirected back to the Home page and they can no longer view their My Profile page.

-* **Footer** - the footer contains social media icons with links to social media pages that open up in a new page.
+* **FOOTER** - the footer contains social media icons with links to social media pages that open up in a new page.
 The Footer also contains an e-mail link in case users want to make contact by email.
 Also in the Footer there are links to view the ‘Testimonials’ page and the ‘Blog’ page.
 These were placed here rather than the main nav bar so as not to distract the user from browsing products, but also to make sure the user has access to these pages wherever they are on the site.

 #### Error pages: 404 and 500 pages